Alphabet Inc. (GOOGL) and the Battle of Fundamentals vs. Technicals

 GOOGL’s Market Performance

-GOOGL stocks went down by -5.34% for the week, with a monthly drop of -7.62% and a quarterly performance of 9.17%, while its annual performance rate touched 82.42%.
-The volatility ratio for the week stands at 1.91% while the volatility levels for the past 30 days are set at 1.54% for Alphabet Inc..
-The simple moving average for the period of the last 20 days is -5.57% for GOOGL stocks with a simple moving average of 15.80% for the last 200 days.
+GOOGL stocks went up by 4.15% for the week, with a monthly drop of -3.11% and a quarterly performance of 10.92%, while its annual performance rate touched 90.83%.
+The volatility ratio for the week stands at 2.32% while the volatility levels for the past 30 days are set at 1.84% for Alphabet Inc..
+The simple moving average for the period of the last 20 days is -0.14% for GOOGL stocks with a simple moving average of 19.36% for the last 200 days.

 Analysts’ Opinion of GOOGL